Nukleon84/ChemicalCode/_posts/2019-12-19-welcome-to-my-blog.md

 ## An introduction

-Allow me to introduce myself shorty.
+Allow me to introduce myself shortly.
 My name is Jochen and I am a chemical engineer from Germany.
 After graduating from the TU Dortmund Technical University, I started my professional career at Covestro, a global player in the perfomance polymer market.
 Currently I am developing the process simulation landscape at Covestro and maintain the inhouse simulator VtPlan.

 My passion is computer-aided process engineering, a topic that fascinates me since I started my diploma thesis in 2010.
 I developed simulation software at the university and continue to do so ever since, both privately and professionaly.
 I am a big fan of clean-code and try to continuously improve in that regard.